SteveAtSentosa/fituprising-static-site/content/blog/2020-10-24-3-axis-of-change.md

 ---
 title: The Three Axis of Change
 date: "2020-10-24"
 summary: "Change is hard, especially when it comes to weight loss.
-Success requires a multi-pronged approach, including (1) psychological factors, (2) environmental factors, and (3) social factors.
+Success requires a multi-pronged approach, including (1) psychological factors, (2) environmental factors, and (3) social factors."
-"
 ---

 ## The Three Axis of Change